-Blue Canyon is a hidden gem of the American southwest— remote, rugged, mystical, and unknown to most landscape photographers as well as the throngs of tourists visiting the famous Grand Canyon.
+Blue Canyon is a hidden gem of the American southwest— remote, rugged, mystical.
+This canyon is unknown to most landscape photographers and the throngs of tourists visiting the famous Grand Canyon.

-Of late this impressive place has received some attention.
-However, I found it difficult to find all the information at one place while planning our trip to Blue Canyon.
+However, of late this impressive place has received some attention (of course, Instagram!).
+But while planning our trip to Blue Canyon, I found it difficult to find all the information at one place.
 So if you are thinking of visiting Blue Canyon Arizona, I have all the details here for you.

-Blue Canyon is a remote, uninhabited badlands region in northeast Arizona.
-It comprises of impressive eroded rock formations with striking white lines.
-Blue Canyon is part of Moenkopi Wash and is on Hopi lands, which means you need a Hopi guide to explore this region.
+Blue Canyon is a remote uninhabited badlands region in northeast Arizona.
+It has impressive eroded rock formations with striking white lines.
+Blue Canyon is part of Moenkopi Wash and is on Hopi lands which means you need a Hopi guide to explore this region.

 Blue Canyon lies between the town of Tuba City and the villages of Hopi Reservations.